Who are the External Stakeholders in Restructuring?

 In short, the recurring theme is that the majority of the negotiating leverage is disproportionally on the side of the customer base, as the distressed company is at the mercy of its customers.

-While seemingly cynical, from the perspective of the customer (commercial customers in particular), they are doing what is in their best interests for themselves and their customers.
+From the perspective of the customer (commercial customers in particular), they are doing what is in their best interests for themselves and their customers.

 This includes ensuring there are no abrupt, unexpected events that could disrupt their day-to-day operations (i.e. minimize disruption risk).